A Guide to SBA 7(a) Loans

 Lendio is an online marketplace that helps business owners see all of their loan options to help them find the best rate.
-Their SBA loan amounts range from $50,000 to $5,000,000 with 10- to 25-year loan terms.
+Its SBA loan amounts range from $50,000 to $5,000,000 with 10- to 25-year loan terms.
 If you’re looking for fast funding, look elsewhere.
 Lendio takes 30 to 90 days to fund the loan.

-To help navigate your SBA loan options, take advantage of their personal loan manager.
+To help navigate your SBA loan options, take advantage of Lendio's personal loan manager.

 If you have shaky finances, you may need to seek funding elsewhere.
 The typical SmartBiz borrower has at least two years in business and an annual income of at least $100,000.

 As a bonus, Wells Fargo’s customer service ratings are more favorable than most corporate giants.
-If you don’t mind working with large corporate entities, and you have a solid credit history, Wells Fargo is worth considering.
+If you don’t mind working with large corporate entities and have a solid credit history, Wells Fargo is worth considering.

 Bank of America

 An SBA loan from Bank of America is one of the most sought-after loans out there.
-Ranging from $350,000–$3.5 million, the SBA 7(a) loan from Bank of America is a great option for small business owners looking for flexible, low-cost funding to start or expand their businesses.
-They also match Wells Fargo’s terms: 7 years for working capital, 10 years for equipment, and 25 years for real estate.
+Ranging from $350,000 to $3.5 million, the SBA 7(a) loan from Bank of America is a great option for small-business owners looking for flexible, low-cost funding to start or expand their businesses.
+It also matches Wells Fargo’s terms: 7 years for working capital, 10 years for equipment, and 25 years for real estate.

 It’s worth noting that the typical time to fund is roughly three weeks, which beats some of the other lenders on our list.

 JPMorgan Chase Bank

-JPMorgan Chase Bank consistently stays ahead of the pack thanks to the sheer volume of SBA loans they process and fund.
+JPMorgan Chase Bank consistently stays ahead of the pack thanks to the sheer volume of SBA loans it processes and funds.
 Chase offers three different SBA loan programs: the 7(a), the CDC/504, and the SBA Express.
-Although Chase doesn’t have a hard-and-fast rule on what interest rate they charge you, rest assured that the SBA sets a cap on how much they can add on to the national prime rate.
+Although Chase doesn’t have a hard-and-fast rule on what interest rate it charges you, rest assured that the SBA sets a cap on how much it can add on to the national prime rate.
 In a rough estimate, your Chase 7(a) loan won’t have an interest rate of more than 10%.

 SBA 7(a) costs